Gap Financing for Growth

 Rhode Island Capital, which is funded by 35 financial institutions located throughout New England, works in partnership with banks and investors to put together financing packages beyond the scope of conventional financing.
 Bankers refer many of their best customers to us to help extend their institution’s lending capacity.

 Rhode Island Capital is also an important link to many publicly funded business financing initiatives.
 Rhode Island Capital offers SBA 7(a) loans in addition to mezzanine and equity investments.
 Our 504 Partner, New England Certified Development (NECDC), is an SBA 504 lender serving the six New England States.

 How To Access Our Services

-Rhode Island Capital is staffed with seasoned professionals trained to find solutions for your financing needs.
-When you call, a development officer will guide you through our services.
+Rhode Island Capital is staffed with seasoned professionals trained to find solutions to financing needs.
+When you call, a business development officer will guide you through our services.
 Our promise to you: